Skip to main content

 Analysis of plant growth: production of cells, growth velocity profile.
 Cytological and biochemical events.
 Differentiation: secondary cell wall formations, multinet growth hypothesis of cell wall.
 Development: initiation and regulation of development, genes involved in the control of development, role of protein kinases.
 Types of development: flowering-floral induction, evocation and morphogenesis.
 Floral organ identity genes.
 Biochemical signaling: Theories of flowering.
 Control of

-flowering-phytochrome, cryptochrome and biological clock.
+Flowering-phytochrome, cryptochrome and biological clock.
 Factors affecting flowering: Photoperiodism and thermoperiodism.
 Fruit development and ripening: physiology of ripening-cell wall architecture and softening, enzymes involved in biochemical changes.
 Seed development and germination physiology: deposition of reserves during seed development, desiccation of seeds: hormones involved, desiccation tolerance.
 Classification of seeds, seed dormancy.
 Seed germination and reserve mobilization- metabolism of carbohydrates, lipids, proteins and phytins; physiology of seed dormancy.
 Plant growth regulators: Auxins, Gibberellins, Cytokinin, Abscisic acid and Ethylene biosynthesis, transport, physiological roles, mode of action, commercial uses.

 Module 4.
 Photoreceptors